Numerical-Analysis/course/README.md

 - (Buy this book if you can) *Numerical methods: design, analysis, and computer implementation of algorithms*, Anne, Greenbaum, and Timothy P. Chartier.
 Princeton University Press, 2012.
 - *Numerical Linear Algebra*, Trefethen and Bau, Siam 1997
 ### Classroom policy
+- Have your electronics silenced.
+- I ask you to be respectful of me and your classmates and to refrain from surfing the web or using social media (facebook, twitter, etc) or messaging programs during class.
+It is absolutely forbidden to use instant messaging programs, email, etc. during class lectures or quizzes.

 ## About GitHub
 - You need to have a GitHub account.
 Your username should reflect your real name as much as possible so that I know who I am grading.
 Enter your real name in your public profile. **Please send me your github username by Aug 23 11:59 pm at the email address above.**